Kodeden/continued-curriculum/ts/ts-vitest.md

 ## Conclusion

 In this lesson we updated our template repo to include Vitest.
 We also added a few scripts to our `package.json` to make running tests and coverage reports easier.

+---

+Note that there may be future updates to this template repo and you are free to just use [our template repo](https://github.com/Kodeden/template-node-ts-vitest) going forward instead of maintaining your own.

+If you do choose to keep your own rendition, just be sure to run `npm outdated` to keep your packages up to date.